 We are currently not announcing any official policies or procedures as things continue to change daily.
 Still, as we prepare for 2022, we’re working hard to make next summer as fun, safe, and as normal as possible.
-The safety of the students, adults, staff and residents of the communities we serve is critical.
-We are in contact with our partners in each community to ensure we provide the safest environment and follow all local guidelines when it comes time for camp this summer.
+The safety of the students, adults, staff, and residents of the communities we serve is critical.
+We are in contact with our partners in each community to ensure we provide the safest environment and follow all local guidelines when it comes time for camp next summer.
 Here are precautions we implemented in 2021 that you can reference regarding safety, arrival, mealtimes, sleeping arrangements, large-group gatherings, worksites, and more that will help us safely conduct our mission trips.
-Please arrive healthy, and plan to stay that way.

 - Youth leaders are responsible to arrive with healthy participants.
 As such we highly recommend and strongly request documented proof of a negative COVID test within 72 hours of arriving, OR proof of vaccination, OR have a completed a health screening for each participant before leaving home.

 - Keeping youth groups together (including on crews) to help keep people safe.
 We understand mixing groups is a large part of the relational experience at camp and if this is the safest option, we plan for this to be a temporary change for this year only.

 - We will ensure that the camp environment has been cleaned and disinfected and ready for you.

 - We are speaking with location partners about expanding the number of sleeping rooms to provide for social distancing in sleeping areas.

 - Expanded mealtimes and shifts for separate groups and establishing consistent eating areas to provide better social distancing practices during mealtimes.

 - We are analyzing our food preparation procedures at Week of Hope and making necessary changes to ensure food safety since youth groups usually help prepare meals for each other.